k2view-academy/K2View-Academy/articles/38_bi_integration/00_BI_integration.md

-# BI Integration to Fabric
+# Fabric - BI Integration

-Fabric provides a built-in integration with [Exago BI](https://support.exagoinc.com/hc/en-us) - an external Business Intelligence (BI) system that enables the design and execution of reports and dashboards.
-The integration architecture is described in the following diagram:
+[Exago BI](https://support.exagoinc.com/hc/en-us) is an external Business Intelligence (BI) system that enables the design and execution of reports and dashboards.
+It can connect to various data sources to read the data.
+The reports metadata is kept in an external Storage Management database.
+The BI application can be accessed via the [K2View Web Framework](https://support.k2view.com/Academy_6.5/articles/30_web_framework/01_web_framework_overview.html).
+Fabric integration with the BI is described in the following diagram:

 ![arc](images/bi_integration_architecture.PNG)

-The **BI** application can be accessed via the [K2View Web Framework](https://support.k2view.com/Academy_6.5/articles/30_web_framework/01_web_framework_overview.html) and it includes the following modules:
+The **BI** includes the following modules:

 * **BI Admin** - system configuration and initial setup module which allows to: